lqshark/Hello-World/README.md

 # Hello-World

 Hi everyone.
-I'm lqshark, a beginner on programming.
+I'm lqshark, a beginner in programming.